 The only thing worse than encountering mosquitoes outdoors is dealing with them indoors.
-Not only do mosquito bites itch for days, but the insects can also carry diseases such as West Nile virus.
+Not only do mosquito bites itch for days, but the insects can also carry diseases such as viruses such as Zika and West Nile Fever.
 The best-case scenario is to keep the pests out of your home in the first place, but that may be hard to do during a hot, humid summer.
 You can get rid of indoor mosquitoes in several ways in addition to killing the bugs as you see them.

 Swatting the Mosquitoes

-Although swatting mosquitoes with a fly swatter won't get rid of all of them at once, it will help you handle them one-by-one.
+If you're fast, you can simply kill mosquitoes with a fly swatter when you see them.
+Although swatting mosquitoes won't get rid of all of them at once, it will help you handle them one-by-one.
 This method is particularly helpful if you just get one or two mosquitoes in your home at a time, such as after a door is left open.
 If you don't have a fly swatter, a rolled-up newspaper will work almost as well.

 Keeping Mosquitoes Out of Your Home